Medicare for Disabled People Under 65: How To Get Coverage

 Medicare Part C (Medicare Advantage)

-• Monthly cost: Medicare Advantage plans cost $28 per month, on average.
+• Monthly cost: Medicare Advantage plans with prescription drug coverage cost on average.
 This cost is on top of what you pay for Parts A and B.

 • Deductible and coinsurance: Varies by plan